avowkind/groat/source/_posts/SciCoCom-Roundup-2.md

 * National labs and large facilities
 * or can simply be the post-doc everyone turns to for help.

 One difficulty can be recognising the role for example in a recent survey of  10,000 academic jobs advertised in the UK they found about 400 were software related or had a software development component.
-Thats good - but they also found 194 different job titles!
+That's good - but they also found 194 different job titles!

 ### A brief history:
 * 2010 - Software sustainability institute. - 4 uk unis, better software, better research